 During the opening scene, just before Vader shows up, you can hear what's going on behind that door.
 Listen closely (this is even in the theatrical version): lightsaber sounds.
 Now, recall his latter scene in Rogue One, which happened mere minutes before

-At the start of the movie Luke is planning to join the Academy.
-While this may not be specifically an Imperial Academy you can bet a lot of graduates do end up in the Imperial Starfleet.
+At the start of the movie, Luke is planning to join the Academy.
+While this may not be specifically an Imperial Academy, you can bet that a lot of graduates do end up in the Imperial star fleet.
 The Empire would have a vested interest in keeping an eye on the recruits so they could persuade the best ones to join the Empire.
 And of course, they would want to know if there were any talented recruits who were likely to join the Rebels.
-Considering Luke's skills at a pilot eventually, he would come to the Empire's attention.
-And the minute Vader or the Emperor heard about a young talented pilot by the name of Skywalker from Tatooine they would take notice.
-Luke might have always hated the Empire but it wasn't personal until his aunt and uncles death.
-And he didn't hate Vader personally until Obi Wan's Death.
-With no training in the force, no guidance from Obi Wan and no reason to personally hate the Empire or Vader...
-Luke would have quite possibly accepted his Father's offer to overthrow the Emperor and rule the galaxy together.
+Considering Luke's piloting skill, he would come to the Empire's attention.
+And the minute Vader or the Emperor heard about a young talented pilot by the name of Skywalker from Tatooine, they would take notice.
+Luke might have always hated the Empire, but it wasn't personal until his aunt and uncle's death.
+And he didn't hate Vader personally until Obi-Wan's death.
+With no training in the Force, no guidance from Obi-Wan, and no reason to personally hate the Empire or Vader...
+Luke would have quite possibly accepted his father's offer to overthrow the Emperor and rule the galaxy together.

-Taking this idea further — now that we've watched The Clone Wars, we actually know one of the people who were on the Death Star when it blew up — Admiral Yularen (he only makes a brief, non-speaking cameo in the theatrical film, but still).
+Taking this idea further — now that we've watched The Clone Wars, we actually know one of the people who was on the Death Star when it blew up — Admiral Yularen (he only makes a brief, non-speaking cameo in the theatrical film, but still).
 From what we see in the installment, he doesn't seem like a bad person at all.
-If anything, he's the one who has to put up with shenanigans on a daily basis, courtesy of being under Anakin's command.
+If anything, he's the one who has to put up with shenanigans every day under Anakin's command.
 It just makes it so much more horrifying because we know this guy...and he hardly seems like the sort of person who deserved to die that way.
 Doubles as a Tear Jerker.

-This is something that should've come up first, but the destruction of Alderaan has more frightening implications when you recall that Luke and the others were on there way there as it happened.
-Had they arrived on the planet much sooner, they would've been blown up as well.
+This is something that should've come up first, but the destruction of Alderaan has more frightening implications when you recall that Luke and the others were on their way there as it happened.
+Had they arrived much sooner, they would've been blown up as well.
 And not just the heroes, but the Death Star plans inside Artoo as well.
-It makes you realize how much of a close call an instant victory for the Empire it was.
+It makes you realize how close to an instant victory it was for the Empire.